About

 What We Do

-Melissa and Devin founded Deserted Films in Palm Springs in 2021 and incorporated as a nonprofit in 2022.
-In 2023, Deserted Films was federally recognized as a 501(c)(3).
-We are dedicated to collecting, caring for and making accessible films shot in the general Palm Springs area — as well as Southern California, surrounding desert regions, and sometimes beyond if we love it — during that golden age of nontheatrical film from the 1920s-1980s when 16mm, 8mm, Super 8 celluloid film and VHS camcorders (instead of our phones!) were the tools we used to preserve our memories.
-Disconnected from their makers, removed from their contexts, these films end up at estate sales, yard sales, auctions, thrift stores, and antique shops.
+Disconnected from their makers, removed from their contexts, home movies end up at estate sales, yard sales, auctions, thrift stores, and antique shops.
 Deserted?
 Perhaps.
-Our mission, however, is to reunite these materials with the region they depict and to amass and make available a roster of films that present a fuller image of the area’s unique development, its particular beauty, and its perpetual appeal.
-The Deserted Films collection consists of over 500 films in 8mm, Super 8mm, and 16mm films, as well as a small collection of home movies transferred to, or originally shot, on VHS.
+Like archives big and small around the world, our mission is to reunite these materials with the region they depict and to amass and make available a roster of films that present a fuller image of the area’s unique development, its particular beauty, and its perpetual appeal.
+The Deserted Films collection consists of over 2,000 8mm, Super 8mm, and 16mm films, as well as a handful of home movies transferred to, or originally shot, on VHS.* 500+ are digitized and on our website.
+We have presented educational — and entertaining we think! — programs to audiences in the Coachella Valley at such venues as: Palm Springs Cultural Center, Palm Springs Public Library, Modernism Week, Maleza, and Rotary of Indio.

 While we are principally interested in amateur films of the region, our sense of local history is also enhanced by the many “official” tourist and/or “booster” films made in the area, particularly during the mid-century.
 See “Our Region” for films shot in our general area, and then go farther afield with “A Short Drive“, “A Longer Drive,” and “A Flight Away.”
 For other Palm Springs-related ephemera like promotional View-Master reels and film strips, slides and yearbooks (coming soon), see “Palm Springs Ephemera.”